Columbia Divorce Attorneys

 Family Lawyers Serving South Carolina for 50+ Years Call (803) 470-0118

 Dissolving the marriage of two individuals facing divorce is never a simple task.
 Not only is it a separation of the physical lives of two individuals, but it also involves the separation of legal and property rights involved in the marriage.
 Divorce can involve extensive pleadings and hearings, which is why you must ensure that your personal interests are adequately represented.
-Resolving property division issues and spousal support issues often require the services offered by our South Carolina divorce firm.
+Resolving property division issues, spousal support issues, and child-related issues often require the services offered by our South Carolina family law firm.

 If you have children with your current spouse, some of the issues you may need to address include: